Frequently asked questions

 Will there be university-level data?

 Each university will be provided with an institutional report by the Australian Human Rights Commission.
 All of Australia’s 39 universities have confirmed they will publicly release their institutional data from the sector’s prevalence survey.

 Will the Commission’s national report contain recommendations?

-In the national report, the Commission will be making recommendations on areas for action and reform for universities.
+In the national report, the Commission will be making recommendations on areas for action for universities.

 When will the results of the survey be released?

-If you need help, or to talk with someone, specialist support is available by calling the National Sexual Assault, Domestic and Family Violence Counselling Service on 1800RESPECT (1800 737 732).
+If you need help, or to talk with someone, specialist support is available at your university.